wp-plugins/bulk-delete/readme.txt

 == Changelog ==

+= 2013-04-28 - v3.1 - (Dev time: 5 hours) =
+* Added separate delete by sections for pages, drafts and urls
+* Added the option to delete by date for drafts, revisions, future posts etc
+* Added the option to delete by date for pages

 = 2013-04-27 - v3.0 - (Dev time: 10 hours) =
 * Added support for pro addons
 * Added GUI to see cron jobs